motm-therapy/website/docs/appointments.md

 # :fontawesome-regular-calendar-days: Appointments

-Prospective, new, and existing clients should use our client portal for scheduling appointments and consultations.
+Prospective, new, and existing clients should use the client portal for scheduling appointments and consultations.

 [portal.motmtherapy.com](https://portal.motmtherapy.com){ .md-button }

-Appointment times are not finalized until a provider approves your appointment request and you receive a notification for our electronic scheduling system.
+Appointment times are not finalized until a provider approves a client's appointment request and the client receives an approval notification from the practice's electronic scheduling system.
-Ensure your provided contact information is accurate in the client portal so that you receive appointment approval notifications.
+Clients must ensure contact information is accurate in the client portal so that appointment approval notifications are received.
-You will also receive appointment reminders prior to scheduled appointment times as a courtesy.
+Clients will also receive appointment reminders prior to scheduled appointment times as a courtesy.

 Communications from the client portal will come from domains starting with:

 - **simplepractice.com**

-Please ensure your spam filter is not marking these as junk mail in order to receive emails from the client portal.
+Clients should ensure spam filter are not marking these as junk mail in order to receive emails from the client portal.

 ## Prospective Clients